by John Salt - Last updated November 2023

 Cleaning Your RC Soldering Tips:

 Keeping your soldering tips clean is one of the most important things you can do while soldering.
 Clean tips will last much longer.
-The flux that gets on them can be mildly corrosive and slowly eat away at the tip.
+The flux that gets on them can be mildly corrosive (when heated) and slowly eat away at the tip.